This recipe is sponsored by Martinelli’s. Thank you for supporting the brands that support Feast + West!

 They make an apple cider that I will happily drink cold or hot.
 It’s both sweet and robust, perfect for sipping.

-But it’s also incredible when paired with a cinnamon-infused bourbon in these gourmet Jell-O shots.
+But it’s also incredible when paired with a cinnamon-infused bourbon in these Apple Cider Jell-O Shots.

-You’ll need to do some stove cooking and gelatin magic, but it’s easy and you’ll kick yourself for not trying homemade Jell-O shots before now!
+You’ll need to do some stove cooking and gelatin magic to make these Apple Cider Jell-O Shots, but it’s easy and you’ll kick yourself for not trying homemade Jell-O shots before now!

-I rimmed these with a lemon wedge and cinnamon sugar for an added flourish and an extra finishing touch.
+I rimmed these Apple Cider Jell-O Shots with a lemon wedge and cinnamon sugar for an added flourish and an extra finishing touch.
 This extra step will impress everyone!

 Pin this recipe for later!

 - Mojito Jell-O Shots